ophub/amlogic-s9xxx-armbian/documents/README.md

    If the progress bar does not move, you can try plugging in the power supply.
 Normally, you don't need power support for flashing, only the power supply from the USB double male can meet the requirements.
 ```

-Once you've finished restoring factory settings, the box has been restored to the Android TV system, and the other steps to install the Armbian system are the same as when you first installed the system, just repeat them.
+Once factory settings are restored, follow the same steps as the initial Armbian installation.

 ### 12.4 Setting the box to boot from USB/TF/SD

-Based on the situation of your own device, there are two methods to use: initial installation and reinstallation of the Armbian system.
+Depending on your situation, use either the initial installation or reinstallation method.

 #### 12.4.1 Initial Installation of Armbian System

 - Insert the USB/TF/SD with the installed system into the box.
-- Enable developer mode: Settings → About device → Version number (e.g., X96max plus...), rapidly click the left mouse button 5 times on the version number, until the system shows the prompt `You are now a developer`.
+- Enable developer mode: Settings → About device → Version number (e.g., X96max plus...), tap the version number 5 times rapidly until `You are now a developer` appears.
-- Enable USB debugging: System → Advanced options → Developer options (set `USB debugging` to enabled).
-Enable `ADB` debugging.
+- Enable USB debugging: System → Advanced options → Developer options → enable `USB debugging` and `ADB` debugging.
-- Install ADB tool: Download [adb](https://github.com/ophub/kernel/releases/tag/tools) and extract it, copy the three files `adb.exe`, `AdbWinApi.dll`, `AdbWinUsbApi.dll` to the `system32` and `syswow64` folders under `c://windows/`, then open the `cmd` command panel, use the `adb --version` command, if it shows, it means it can be used.
+- Install ADB: Download [adb](https://github.com/ophub/kernel/releases/tag/tools) and extract it.
+Copy `adb.exe`, `AdbWinApi.dll`, and `AdbWinUsbApi.dll` to `c:\windows\system32` and `c:\windows\syswow64`.
+Verify the installation by running `adb --version` in a command prompt.
-- Enter `cmd` command mode.
-Enter the `adb connect 192.168.1.137` command (modify the IP according to your box, you can check it in the router device that the box is connected to), if the connection is successful, it will display `connected to 192.168.1.137:5555`
+- Open a command prompt and run `adb connect 192.168.1.137` (replace with your device's IP, found in your router's admin panel).
+A successful connection displays `connected to 192.168.1.137:5555`.
-- Enter the `adb shell reboot update` command, the box will reboot and boot from your inserted USB/TF/SD, you can enter the system by accessing the system's IP address from the browser, or via SSH.
+- Run `adb shell reboot update` — the device will reboot from the inserted USB/TF/SD.
+Access the system via its IP address in a browser or through SSH.

 #### 12.4.2 Reinstallation of Armbian System

-- In normal situations, you can directly insert the USB flash drive with Armbian installed and boot from it.
-USB booting takes priority over eMMC.
+- In normal situations, simply insert the USB drive with Armbian and boot from it.
+USB takes boot priority over eMMC.
-- In some cases, the device may not boot from the USB flash drive.
-In such cases, you can rename the `boot.scr` file in the `/boot` directory of the Armbian system on the eMMC.
-For example, you can rename it to `boot.scr.bak`.
-After that, you can insert the USB flash drive and boot from it.
-This way, you will be able to boot from the USB flash drive.
+- If the device does not boot from USB, rename the `boot.scr` file in the eMMC's `/boot` directory (e.g., to `boot.scr.bak`), then insert the USB drive and boot again.

 ### 12.5 Disable Infrared Receiver

-By default, support for the infrared receiver is enabled, but if you are using your TV box as a server, you might want to disable the IR kernel module to prevent it from mistakenly turning off your box.
-To completely disable IR, add the following line:
+Infrared receiver support is enabled by default.
+If using the device as a server, disable the IR kernel module to prevent accidental shutdowns.
+To disable IR completely, add the following line:

 ```shell
 blacklist meson_ir